Missouri Pregnancy Risk Assessment Monitoring System

 Nothing is more important to your baby than good health.
 By sharing information about your pregnancy, you can help other Missouri moms have healthy babies.

 PRAMS provides statewide estimates of selected perinatal health indicators that are representative of women who have recently delivered a live birth.
-PRAMS collects data through a mailed survey with telephone follow-up for non-respondents.
+PRAMS collects data through a mailed survey, an online survey and a telephone follow-up for non-responders.

 PRAMS data can be used to: